obiwanjacobi/Zsharp/docs/compiler/meta.md

     loop f in t.fields
         "field: {f.name} of type {f.type.name}"

-#! compTimeFn(m)  // ok, call at compile time
+# compTimeFn(m)   // ok, call at compile time
-compTimeFn(m)     // ok, call at compile-time

 // normal runtime function included in the binary
 runtimeFn: <T>(m: T)
     ...

-#! runtimeFn(m) // call at compile time.
+# runtimeFn(m) // call at compile time.
 Error if function body cannot be run at compile-time.
 runtimeFn(m)      // call at runtime.

 // alternate: use a #run pragma to run any code at compile time.